dr-ro-pot/Gu-Coins/README.md

  Make a post that for the transactions table

- Note that the json files have some previous data, this is to show the how data is formatted
+ Note that the json files have some previous data, this is to show the how data is formatted in these files.

  You can remove the data for your project.